Child Custody Lawyer Serving in Edmonton

 Child Custody Laws in Canada

 In Alberta, there are various kinds of child custody, including joint custody, shared custody, shared parenting, and split custody; it all depends on what is in the best interest of the child.
 Unless the parents come up with an agreeable custody arrangement, the courts will decide on which parent should have custody of the child.
-The courts take several things into consideration when determining child custody to include the parent who is the most responsible for the children.
+The courts take several things into consideration when determining child custody including the parent who is the most responsible for the children.
 It can be difficult to give custody to the opposite parent who has not been fully involved and caring for the child 100% of the time.

-How to get child custody in Alberta
+How to get child custody in Alberta?

 Child custody can occur in several ways in Alberta.
 Sole custody in Alberta occurs when the children live with one parent that is able to make the day-to-day decisions and major decisions in the best interest of the children.
 With sole custody, the other parent would be given visitation, contact, and access and will need to pay child support to the opposite parent.

-How to get full custody of the child
+How to get full custody of the child?

 To go the full custody route, one must fill out the required form Family Law Act (0.1 MB) Affidavit of Service – Applicant (0.1 MB).
 The forms include the family law application for custody and access, affidavit-custody and access, and affidavit of personal service.
 The forms should be filled out according to your situation and the responsibility you would like for the child.
 Once the form is complete, file the form with the court; all the paperwork you file regarding child custody should be filed at the same court.
 You will receive a court date and will be required to show up to the court to present your case in front of the judge.
 If you do not show up, the judge may make an order in your absence that may not be the outcome you wish for.